macewanCS/BeardedMonkeys/README.md

 - Activate the virtual environment by running `source virtual_environment_name/bin/activate`

 - Once the virtual environment is activated, if it is the first time, you may need to install Django.
-You can do so by simply running `pip install Django`
+You can do so by simply running `pip install Django==1.10`

 - You may verify the installed version of python and Django.
 To find out python version run `python --version`.
-For Django run `python manage.py --version`.
+For Django run `python manage.py --version` or `python -m django --version`.
 Python version should be `3.4` and Django `1.10` is preferred.

 - After installing the Django in your virtual environment, run `python manage.py migrate` to build the app.
 Note: In few cases, you may have to run `python manage.py makemigrations` before doing this step.
 For more information, please refer to the [Django documentation](https://docs.djangoproject.com/en/1.10/topics/migrations/).